-Scientific evidence for sustainable plant disease protection strategies for the main arable crops in Sweden.
-A systematic map protocol
+Scientific evidence of sustainable plant disease protection strategies for oats in Sweden: a systematic map

 Efficient and sustainable plant protection is of great economic and ecological significance for global crop production.
 A number of challenges, e.g. climate change, population growth and global trade, put increasing demands on future crop production and crop protection.
 This necessitates an increase in crop productivity with less environmental impact while maintaining good food quality and food security.
 To meet these challenges, it is essential that the recommendations provided to growers are efficient and correct, which can only be ensured by evidence-based recommendations based on outcomes from scientific studies.